Deci-AI/super-gradients/documentation/source/user_guide.md

 #### Integrating Your Training Code - Complete Walkthrough: Model

 This is rather straightforward- the only requirement is that the model must be of torch.nn.Module type.
-In our case, a simple Lenet implementation (taken from https://github.com/icpm/pytorch-cifar10/blob/master/models/LeNet.py).
+In our case, a simple LeNet implementation (taken from https://github.com/icpm/pytorch-cifar10/blob/master/models/LeNet.py).

 <table>